strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

-This code will associates tasks to every content-types by creating a `tasks` object containing the `relation` type which will be a `morphMany` here since you want this content-type to have multiple tasks using polymorphic relation.
+This code will associate tasks to every content-types by creating a `tasks` object containing the `relation` type which will be a `morphMany` here since you want this content-type to have multiple tasks using polymorphic relation.

-However, even the other plugins will have this relation (i18n, Users and Permission etc...).
+However, even the other plugins will have this relation (i18n, Users and Permission, etc...).
 We can add a very simple condition to only associate the task content-type to api content-types:

 ```js
 // server/register.js